Swimsuit, sunscreen, and surfboards are packed and you’re Bali bound for surfing paradise.

 A 30 min drive North of Canggu this break has a very local vibe.
 This advanced break is located at one of Bali’s many black sand beaches and works best at mid-high tide.

 The beach break is long and spread out so you never have anyone dropping in on you and there is plenty of waves to share.

 About 20 minutes South of Medewi, Balian is worth your time if you find yourself up the NW coast of the island.

 Currents become dangerous during big swells so it’s best to head to Medewi under those circumstances, but when there is no swell it is a great place to come and enjoy the surf.

-A sizeable reef break suitable at all tides that is not recommended for beginners.
+A sizeable reef break is suitable at all tides that are not recommended for beginners.
 We suggest advanced surfers with a lot of experience frequent this wave as it’s known to barrel to the left at low tides.

 Surfing on the island of the gods is sure to be an experience you’ll never forget.
 As you can see, it is full of waves to entertain riders of any level.
 Have fun, be safe and rip it up!

-More Best Surf Spots In Bali
+More Surf Spots In Bali

 However, these are a few of my favorite breaks that I found while living on the island of gods.
-Bali is a beautiful place and is made for surfers.
+Bali is a beautiful place and is made for surfers, hippies and yogis alike.